"The novelty is the sensitivity of the artist." - Azorin

 - "Me valgo de mi saber" by La Perla de Cadiz.

-And why not take flamenco guitar lessons to improve your music skills?
+And why not take flamenco guitar lessons to improve your music skills and also warm up those hands?

 Paso Doble Music